hectim/c-engineer-completed/README.md

 - combat achievements (per task, not per tier)
 - dying "on my hcim" (plays for any account type)

-you can also type "lvl up", "death", or "big" to test the sounds
+you can also type "lvl up" or "death" to test the sounds

 ### Planned / Work In Progress expansions
 - none